n9v9/fbnd/cmd/fbnd/README.md

 ## Build from source

-With Go 1.15 run the following command:
+With Go 1.15 or above, run the following command:

 ```
 go get github.com/n9v9/fbnd/cmd/fbnd